-Is it never OK to use 0bject.prototype methods via dynamic dispatch?
+Is it never OK to use Object.prototype methods via dynamic dispatch?

-In some cases we can be lazy and call Object.prototype methods like normal methods (without .call() or .bind()): If we know the receivers and they are fixed-layout objects.
+In some cases we can be lazy and call Object.prototype methods like normal methods: If we know the receivers and they are fixed-layout objects.
 If, on the other hand, we don't know their receivers and/or they are dictionary objects, then we need to take precautions.

-29.8.2 Object.prototype.toString()
+31.8.3 Object.prototype.toString()